gurpiarbassi/gurpiarbassi.github.io/_posts/2025-04-21-Hexagonal.md

 }
 ```

-Finally, here's the configuration needed for our test message broker:
+Finally, here is the configuration needed for our test message broker:

 ```java
 @Configuration